LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The present work aims to provide an efficient and comprehensive solution for the design of low-field (+mri) devices by developing and implementing a software and hardware framework.

-The scope of the software library is to lay the foundation for the systematic characterization of magnets based on permanent magnets.
+The scope of the software library is to lay the foundation for the systematic characterisation of magnets based on permanent magnets.
 The library will enable data acquisition, storage and analysis of magnetic properties, with customization possible at each step of the process.

-The work aims to facilitate magnetic field characterization and improve the exchange of data between different user groups.
+The work aims to facilitate magnetic field characterisation and improve the exchange of data between different user groups.
 Complete documentation, tutorials and tests will enable users to use the framework efficiently and adapt it to their specific requirements.

-The application of the developed framework for the characterization of different magnets and the integration of various available magnetic field sensors serve the practical application and validation of the developed solution.
+The application of the developed framework for the characterisation of different magnets and the integration of various available magnetic field sensors serve the practical application and validation of the developed solution.